d33pster/d33pster.github.io/opensource.md

 ## PYPI

+### RepMan

+RepMan is a Repository Manager for GitHub written in python (for python projects at first, but now can be used for any type of projects.).
+You can easily manage your repositories with a single line of command, directly from the terminal.

+Constraints:
+- requires python>=3.12
+- requires Visual Studio Code and git installed and setup.

+For certain system architectures such as arm64 and aarch64, if Visual Studio Code and git is not installed, it will be automatically installed.
+However, setting up git (git login) needs to be done manually.

+{: .note }
+Git now discontinued support for command-line authentication and therefore, either setup git credential manager or install GitHub CLI to setup login for usage of private repos.

+{: .highlight }
+This is still experimental, please check the GitHub page for version info.

+Check it Out Here

+[GitHub][repman_github]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}

 ### dsfx

 dsfx is a python module to create installer packages.
 The idea was to fix [pymakeself](https://github.com/gammazero/pymakeself) by [Andrew Gillis](https://github.com/gammazero), but dsfx turned out to be better than [pymakeself](https://github.com/gammazero/pymakeself) in many ways, such as: